selloween/selloween.eu/content/post/how-to-install-mtg-arena-on-linux.md

 ### Set the Video Memory size

-  * Before you start the game, head to the `Configure` button (the one with the cog wheel
+  * Before you start the game, head to the `Configure` button (the one with the cog-wheel icon).
-      * icon).
-  * In the popup window select the newly created `MTGA` Windows virtual drive and select the
+  * In the popup window select the newly created `MTGA` Windows virtual drive and select the `Display`tab.
-  * `Display`tab.
   * Leave all values at `default` except for `Video memory size`.
   * Set it to a minimum of `4096`.
-(This is the maximum on my system - it might be higher
-      * depending on your system ressources).
+(This is the maximum on my system - it might be higher depending on your system ressources).
   <br/>
   <br/>
 ### Play the Game